GB News suspends Wootton after Fox comments

 It added: "GB News has suspended Dan Wootton following comments made on his programme by Laurence Fox last night."

-The news channel distanced itself from Fox's comments shortly after they were broadcast, with a statement describing the remarks as "totally unacceptable".
+The news channel distanced itself from Fox's comments shortly after they were broadcast, calling the remarks "totally unacceptable".

 Wootton had earlier apologised for the remarks saying he "regretted" the interview.